All Episodes

 Which of the choices do you think would happen?

-A. The government would announce the new medical procedure and we all live to 150 years.
+A, the government would announce the new medical procedure, and we all live to 150 years.

-B. The government keeps it quiet and only uses the medical procedure on certain frozen people.
+B, the government keeps it quiet and only uses the medical procedure on certain frozen people.

-Or C. There is a fire And the Discoverer, and all his notes are destroyed.
+Or C, there is a fire, and the discoverer and all his notes are destroyed.

-The Discovery is lost.
+The discovery is lost.

-How do you, what do you gentlemen think would occur?
+What do you gentlemen think would occur?

 Nick, do I go first?

-Yeah, I think probably C. I think C too.
+I just think that's probably too.

-You both, oh boy.
+You both, boy, boy, boy.

 You know why?

-They fear not let it out.
+They dare not let it out.

-Yeah, I think so too.
+Yeah, I think so, too.

-I mean, how can a government with social security starting at 65 survive?
+I mean, how can a government with Social Security starting at 65 survive?

 I mean, the whole system isn't built around 150-year life cycles.